Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Extracting_state_logic_into_a_Reducer.md

 ![Extracting_state_logic_into_a_reducer6](../../img/Extracting_state_logic_into_a_reducer6.jpg)

 ==Component logic can be easier to read when you separate concerns like this.
-Now the event handlers only specify *what happened* by dispatching actions, and the reducer function determines *how the state updates* in response to them==.
+Now the **event handlers only specify *what happened* by dispatching actions, and the reducer function determines *how the state updates* in response to them**==.

 ## Writing reducers well

 Keep these two tips in mind when writing reducers:

 - ==Reducers must be pure==.
 Similar to [state updater functions](https://react.dev/learn/queueing-a-series-of-state-updates), reducers run during rendering!
 (Actions are queued until the next render.)
 This means that reducers [must be pure](https://react.dev/learn/keeping-components-pure) — same inputs always result in the same output.
-They should not send requests, schedule timeouts, or perform any side effects (operations that impact things outside the component).
+They should not send requests, schedule timeouts, show alerts or perform any side effects (operations that impact things outside the component).
 They should update [objects](https://react.dev/learn/updating-objects-in-state) and [arrays](https://react.dev/learn/updating-arrays-in-state) without mutations.

+  Reducers should only calculate the next state.
+It should not “do” anything, including displaying alert messages to the user.
+Side effects should only happen in an event handler.
+To help catch mistakes like this, React will call your reducers multiple times in Strict Mode.
+This is why, if you put an alert in a reducer, it fires twice.
 - ==Each action describes a single user interaction, even if that leads to multiple changes in the data==.
 For example, if a user presses “Reset” on a form with five fields managed by a reducer, it makes more sense to dispatch one `reset_form` action rather than five separate `set_field` actions.
 If you log every action in a reducer, that log should be clear enough for you to reconstruct what interactions or responses happened in what order.
 This helps with debugging!

 ## Summary